 Demystifying the Product Owner by – the product owner leads product discovery: “to help identify and describe requirements, and to ensure that the product backlog is ready for the next sprint planning meeting.
 It also means that the product owner has to engage in product planning, visioning and product road mapping…”

-Working in the cracks in the system by Wally Bock – “Use the situation as an opportunity for conversation.
+Working in the cracks in the system [the broken link was removed] by Wally Bock – “Use the situation as an opportunity for conversation.
 Talk to John in private.
 Tell him you’ve noticed that he’s been coming in late and tell him why that matters to you and to the team.
 After you say that, wait for John to speak next.”

 Once again I think the review provided a reminder many excellent posts from the last year and showed us some posts we missed.
 In addition, hopefully you found new blogs to add to the RSS feeds you subscribe to.
 With the enormous number of excellent management blogs, it makes me wonder why we still see so many management miscues.

 Dennis Stevens writes a blog of the same name focused on agile software development principles with a strong focus on Dr. Deming’s ideas and lean thinking.